Security Lessons Learned in 2016

 More than 2.2 billion records were stolen last year in almost 3,000 public data breaches.
 While the media spotlight was on big brand mishaps like that of Yahoo (over 1 billion records compromised); is it safe to assume that small businesses were overlooked by the hackers?
 Here are all the security lessons we learned in 2016.

 Hackers do not differentiate between small and large companies.
 Their automated tools often scan to find out the weakest defenses across the web.
 Osterman Research’s survey purports that 71% of SMEs have suffered a security breach during the previous 12 months.
-Since these breaches are rarely made public, most SME’s are reticent about investing in appropriate security measures and personnel to address the risks associated with protecting their brand and their customer’s sensitive data.
+Since these breaches are rarely made public, most SMEs are reticent about investing in appropriate security measures and personnel to address the risks associated with protecting their brand and their customer’s sensitive data.
 While enterprises usually have the budget to invest in an in-house application security team, smaller companies don’t have the leisure of this benefit.

 A few years ago, Gartner found out that 70% of the cybersecurity threats were at the application layer.
 However, companies have failed to secure Layer 7 altogether even after all these years.
-Recently Ponemon Institute surveyed 600 IT leaders & found out that 49% businesses have experienced ‘Web-based (web application) Attack’ and noted these attacks as the most common threat facing businesses today.
+Recently Ponemon Institute surveyed 600 IT leaders & found out that 49% of businesses have experienced ‘Web-based (web application) Attacks’ and noted these attacks as the most common threat facing businesses today.
 On the other hand, SANS Institute’s IT Security Spending Trends reports that companies still spend more on wireless security and network traffic visibility, which suggests that they still consider their network defenses the best means of protecting their sensitive data.
 Given that the majority of security vulnerabilities exist at the application layer, it’s imperative that SMEs start looking beyond the traditional security approach restricted to the network layer.
 They must have a plan to manage their web presence.

 Hackers have found ransomware and application Distributed Denial of Service (DDoS) attacks as new weapons to hold companies against a ransom.
-Last year, when TalkTalk database was breached, the company received a ransom demand from a group or individual that claimed the responsibility.
+Last year, when the TalkTalk database was breached, the company received a ransom demand from a group or individual that claimed the responsibility.
 They demanded approximately £80K in Bitcoins.
 This year, several such incidents have been reported where hackers threatened to launch DDoS attacks against companies that failed to pay the ransom.

 According to a survey, 80 percent of IT security professionals believe that their organization will be threatened with a DDoS ransom attack in the next 12 months.
 Even more alarming is the fact that 43% of respondents believe it was possible that their organization pays for the ransom demand.